Kittyhacker101-Software/KatWeb/README.md

 ### Running as root
 Running KatWeb as root is not recommended for security reasons.
 You can allow KatWeb to use to ports below 1024 on Linux by using this command: `sudo setcap cap_net_bind_service=+ep ./katweb-linux-*`

+### Modifying KatWeb
+If you intend to modify KatWeb, please use the source code from one of the [release tags](https://github.com/kittyhacker101/KatWeb/tags).
+The latest code in the repository is often unstable and not fit for production use.

 ### Additional Info
 - Want to discuss KatWeb, or have any questions?
 Join [KatWeb's Discord server](https://discord.gg/Wy2kHBg).